devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/definition-of-ready.md

 ---

-## Caution: The Hidden Dangers of a Definition of Ready
+## Be Careful: The Hidden Dangers of a Definition of Ready

-A Definition of Ready can easily become a **bureaucratic gate** that undermines agility.
-When treated as a contract or checklist to “pass,” it creates a **false sense of certainty** that complex work rarely allows.
-Teams may delay valuable discovery, reject valuable but ambiguous items, or confuse readiness with completeness.
+A Definition of Ready can help you set boundaries, but it can also become a **bureaucratic gate** that slows you down.
+When you treat it like a contract or a checklist to pass, you create a **false sense of certainty** that doesn’t exist in complex work.

+If you wait until everything is perfectly known, you’ll block learning and delay value.
+Teams that overuse readiness criteria often reject valuable but unclear work, mistaking uncertainty for risk.

-Scrum is an **empirical system**, not a linear one.
-The goal of readiness is to create enough shared understanding to begin, **not to eliminate uncertainty**.
-If the Definition of Ready ever stops the flow of learning, it has become part of the problem, not the solution.
+Scrum is **empirical**, not linear.
+Use the Definition of Ready to create enough shared understanding to begin, **not to eliminate uncertainty**.
+If it stops the flow of learning, it has become part of the problem, not the solution.

 ---